mohamuhsin/live.pearlfmuganda.com/README.md

 # live.pearlfmuganda.com

 This app is build for pearl fm uganda, where listeners go to listen for live broadcasting from the radio.

-this was developed by react and next.js
+This was developed by react and next.js

-feel free to check it out and give feedback at moha@iventics.com
+Feel free to check it out and give your feedback at moha@iventics.com